abhishekjhaiiest/Python_repo/README.md

-These code are for practice only
+These codes are for practice only